rcushu/cse15l-lab-reports/labreports/labreport2.md

 One thing I'm very glad I learned isn't directly related to any work we were assigned, but it was very useful.
 I figured out how to create folders within my GitHub repository to more efficiently store my lab reports and their assets.

+Additionally, the first lab report taught me that I can use commands like `ls` in directories present within my current directory, not just on the current one, removing the need to `cd` into the next directory to use `ls` on it.